Last updated

 Discover folk - the CRM for people-powered businesses

-Understanding the different sales roles is essential for optimizing sales strategies and ensuring seamless collaboration within teams.
+Understanding the different sales roles is essential for optimizing sales strategies and ensuring seamless collaboration within teams of 20-50 people.

 In this blog post we'll explore four key sales roles: